RemoteAuthProvider instead.

 - Shows the user a consent page with the client’s details, redirect URI, and requested scopes

-- If the user approves (or the client was previously approved), redirects to the upstream provider using the fixed callback URL
+- If the user approves (or the client was previously approved), sets a consent binding cookie and redirects to the upstream provider using the fixed callback URL

 Callback Phase